-- Slice the cabbage very finely, you could use a mandolin or something similar.
+- Slice the cabbage very finely, you could use a mandolin.
 Place it in a large bowl, add some salt starting with 2 teaspoons.
 Knead the cabbage very thoroughly with your hands, taste and add more salt if not salty enough.
 Don't overdo it though with the salt.
 Cover and let it stand in the fridge for at least 6 hours and up to 24.

-- Chop the herbs very finely and give them to the salad.
+- Chop the herbs very finely and add them to the salad.

 - Stir well and keep refrigerated until ready to serve.
 It keeps for several days in the fridge.

 Nutrition Information:Yield: 8 Serving Size: 1/8 of the dish

 Amount Per Serving: Calories: 147Total Fat: 13gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 37mgSodium: 204mgCarbohydrates: 8gFiber: 2gSugar: 4gProtein: 2g